Effective equidistribution of translates of large submanifolds in semisimple homogeneous spaces: Mixing and consequences

-where the implicit constant depends on $x_0$ and the length of the smallest interval containing the support of $\psi$. \end{lemma} \begin{proof} It is enough to prove the result for $\psi$ supported inside $(-1,1)$.
+where the implicit constant depends on $x_0$ and the length of the smallest interval containing the support of $\psi$ { (in particular, the result is uniform in $c$).} \end{lemma} \begin{proof} It is enough to prove the result for $\psi$ supported inside $(-1,1)$.
 Let $\varphi(t)=f(a(y)u(t)x_0)\psi(t)$.
 For any $v\in \R$ we can write the integral in the statement of the lemma as